 EAGLE, an acronym that stands for Energy Application for Gas, Liquid, and Electricity, is a project funded by the Electric Power Development Company of Japan, in collaboration with Japan’s New Energy and Industrial Technology Development Organization (NEDO).
 The project goal is to develop a Japanese-built, oxygen-blown, entrained-flow coal gasifier, suitable for multipurpose applications, including the generation of electric power and production of synthetic fuels, chemicals, and hydrogen.
 The project started in 1995 with feasibility studies and a 150-ton-per-day (tpd) pilot plant was constructed in 2001.
 Demonstration testing commenced in 2002 and is still in progress.
 Recent testing includes the evaluation of various coal feedstocks and carbon dioxide (CO2) capture.

 The EAGLE gasifier is a two-stage, pressurized, upflow, entrained-flow gasifier with the bottom stage operating in slagging mode, with a second non-slagging stage on top to increase overall gasification efficiency.
 Figure 1 shows a simplified drawing of the gasifier.
 Being a two-stage reactor, the EAGLE gasifier is similar to the E-Gas™ gasifier and MHI's gasifier.
 Unlike the E-Gas™, the EAGLE gasifier operates with a dry feed and, in contrast to the MHI gasifier, it operates in an oxygen-blown mode.
 Another unique feature of the EAGLE gasifier is its tangential feed injection and burner system which allows a spiral flow pattern to be developed along the inter-reactor wall between the upper and the lower reactor stage.
-This flow pattern is claimed to (1) create a longer residence time for the coal particles, and thus increase the overall gasification efficiency, and (2) help facilitate slag removal as the spiral flow pattern creates a pressure differential between the wall and the center of the gasifier which help with drawing the slag toward the bottom of the gasifier for discharge.
+This flow pattern is claimed to (1) create a longer residence time for the coal particles, and thus increase the overall gasification efficiency, and (2) help facilitate slag removal as the spiral flow pattern creates a pressure differential between the wall and the center of the gasifier which helps with drawing the slag toward the bottom of the gasifier for discharge.

 The EAGLE gasifier uses a pneumatic system for dry coal fine feeding, using either nitrogen or recycled gas.
 Its reactor interior is protected by a water-cooled membrane wall; both features are similar to the Shell and Siemens designs.